 2. Rey’s Jedi Training.
 Rey finally starts on the path to what she is destined to be, and will be the ultimate tide-turner for the story as a whole.
 In fact, I feel like the whole story of the three new movies is a major telling of HER story.
 She, not Finn or Poe, is the true protagonist, or the major protag.
 Because, if you think on it– in The Force Awakens, the Force has literally been awakened in her; she learns that she’s Force-sensitive.
 In The Last Jedi, she is literally the last, singular, Jedi at the end of the film, as well as according to Luke.
 I feel like the film titles alone dictate her destiny, or at least what happens to her specifically in each film.
 I can hardly wait to see what happens to her in the final installment!

-Kylo’s conversation with Rey mirrors a similar one Darth Vader had with Luke Skywalker, when Skywalker comes to redeem him– Vader also wished to turn his son to the Dark Side.
+Kylo’s conversation with Rey in the elevator mirrors a similar one Darth Vader had with Luke Skywalker, also in an elevator, when Skywalker comes to redeem him– Vader also wished to turn his son to the Dark Side.

 Kylo’s act of killing Snoke and sparing Rey mirrors Vader’s albeit more selfless act of killing Hideous– sorry, SIDEOUS– to spare Luke’s life.